richkuz/schema-tools/README.md

 - Create new aliases with sample schemas.
 - Manage painless scripts independently from schema migrations.

+A sample app that uses schema-tools is available at: https://github.com/richkuz/schema-tools-sample-app

 ## Quick start

 Install this Ruby gem.